Health Care

 Key Insights

-- The likelihood of experiencing health care shocks increases with age, particularly after age 80.
+• While the likelihood of experiencing health care shocks increases with age, particularly for those 80 years and older, these increases are usually not permanent.

-Someone might live a long and healthy life and have a slow and natural decline in health.
-Others might get diagnosed with a sudden terminal illness or have one or more chronic conditions, like diabetes or dementia, requiring prolonged care.
+While some retirees might enjoy a long and healthy life and have a slow and natural decline in health, others may get diagnosed with a sudden terminal illness or have one or more chronic conditions, like diabetes or dementia, that require prolonged care.
 In addition to these possibilities, there are the risks of injuries from accidents and falls.

-A number of recent studies (Banerjee, 20181; Poterba, Venti, and Wise, 20132) have shown that retirees are not spending down their assets as one might expect.
-Retirees may be hesitant to spend their hard-earned money out of fear or in preparation for these health care expenses.
+A number of studies (Banerjee, 20181; Poterba, Venti, and Wise, 20182) have shown that retirees are not spending down their assets as one might expect.
+Retirees may be hesitant to spend their hard-earned money in fear of or in preparation for these unexpected health care expenses.

 In order to help retirees create a successful retirement income strategy that balances the need for current spending and future health care expenses, we need to better understand the likelihood and the magnitude of these uncertain health care costs.

-This paper will explore the probability that a retiree will experience a health care-related financial shock and the chances of the higher expense becoming a new normal, resulting in higher future expense.
-We will also look at how gender, age, and income play a role, if any.
+This paper will explore the probability that a retiree will experience a health care-related financial shock as he or she ages and the chances of the higher expense becoming a new normal, resulting in higher future expense.

 Important Information